Donner la Frousse au Cancer is a year-round campaign to raise funds for the CHUM radio-oncology department.

 Creating your own relay team and come spin with us.

 Create a team and invite your friends, family, and colleagues to join in by dressing up in your own team costume, it’s Halloween after all!
 Each relay team should have 3-5 members and each participant must raise a minimum of $250 which includes a tax receipt and your participation in the event.
-Start your team today by clicking on the Create a team button.

 Encourage a team by making a donation